 What Causes Panic Attacks?

 The underlying cause of panic attacks and panic disorder is not clear.
 There is evidence of both a genetic and a biochemical basis.
 Some researchers believe that panic disorder may result from an oversensitivity in the brain to carbon dioxide and the triggering of a suffocation “false alarm” in the brain, leading to hyperventilation and panic.
-There is also an association between panic attacks and phobias, such as school phobia or agoraphobia, as well as with depression, alcohol or cigarette abuse, suicide risk, and seasonal affective disorder -- a type of depression that occurs during winter months.
+There is also an association between panic attacks and phobias, such as school phobia or agoraphobia, as well as with depression, alcohol abuse or cigarette smoking, suicide risk, and seasonal affective disorder -- a type of depression that occurs during winter months.

 Panic disorder may begin after a serious illness or accident, the death of a close friend, separation from the family, or the birth of a baby.
 Attacks may also accompany the use of mind-altering drugs.
 Most often, however, a panic attack comes "out of the blue."
 It may even begin during sleep.